 When a fog thick as pea soup rolls in, or the moon shines full and bright as big as you please, you have to wonder if you've stumbled into a fairy tale or ghost story.
 There's a rhythm to the people, the city, the roads that is totally unique.
 I fell in love last January when I first arrived.
 I'd sit at this Starbucks perched on a hill and look out at the mountains as the sun set low in the sky.
 When I'm away, like right now, I miss it.
 Home.
 I've been all over the world, literally.
 But the city I would choose to live in isn't #London or #Sydney or #Frankfurt--though I love all three dearly.
 The place I would choose to put down roots will always be #Atlanta.
 I'm very proud to call her my city.
 And look forward to doing so for a very long time.

 I think #Atlanta feels the same way about me, too.
 On a recent road trip up #North, my GPS kept trying to get me back to the #South.
 It got so bad, I had to turn the darned thing off!
-Between that, and random sticky notes appearing out of nowhere from my friend Vern, the trip to #NewYork has been interesting.
+Between that, and random sticky notes appearing out of nowhere from a friend in Atlanta, the trip to #NewYork has been interesting.
 No matter where I am, all roads lead to #TheSouth.
 Might explain a few other things as well....

 Real life moves as if I'm in #Aboriginal #Dreamtime when in #ATL.
 I got to know #Aboriginal culture better during my three years at University of New South Wales in Sydney, #Australia.
 I have two paintings hanging in my #ATL home right now made with #Aboriginal hands.
 One is of two lovers meeting; the second warns about extinction.
 Though I was a good decade away from my move to #ATL, those painted moments hinted at what was to come.
 So much has.
 Thanks to the #Magic of #ATL, I find more meaning in every day life, taking even less for granted than I did before.
 I am also more connected to #Nature than ever, evidenced by my brown skin.
 Always outdoors more than in, but not always in a bikini.